gnikyt/guts/README.md

 ## Commands

 To see all commands available simply run `bundle exec rake -T guts`.
+It contains tasks for user cretion, user deletion, changing user passwords, database seeds for install, and migration installs.

 ## Features